Internet Explorer: End of life

 Various websites have dropped support for Internet Explorer.
 On June 1, 2020, the Internet Archive removed Internet Explorer from its list of supported browsers, due to the browser's dated nature.
 Since November 30, 2020, the web version of Microsoft Teams can no longer be accessed using Internet Explorer 11, followed by the remaining Microsoft 365 applications since August 17, 2021.
 WordPress also dropped support for the browser in July 2021.

 Microsoft disabled the normal means of launching Internet Explorer in Windows 11 and later versions of Windows 10, but it is still possible for users to launch the browser from the Control Panel's browser toolbar settings or via PowerShell.

 On June 15, 2022, Internet Explorer 11 support ended for the Windows 10 Semi-Annual Channel (SAC).
 Users on these versions of Windows 10 were redirected to Microsoft Edge starting on February 14, 2023, and visual references to the browser (such as icons on the taskbar) would have been removed on June 13, 2023.
 However, on May 19, 2023, various organizations disapproved, leading Microsoft to withdraw the change.

 Other versions of Windows that were still supported at the time were unaffected.
 Specifically, Windows 7 ESU, Windows 8.x, Windows RT; Windows Server 2008/R2 ESU, Windows Server 2012/R2 and later; and Windows 10 LTSB/LTSC continued to receive updates until their respective end of life dates.

 On other versions of Windows, Internet Explorer will still be supported until their own end of support dates.
-IE7 was supported until October 10, 2023, alongside the end of support for Windows Embedded Compact 2013, while IE9 is supported until January 13, 2026, alongside the end of [paid and grandfathered] Premium Assurance support for customers on Windows Server 2008.
+IE7 was supported until October 10, 2023, alongside the end of support for Windows Embedded Compact 2013, while IE9 was supported until January 13, 2026, alongside the end of [paid and grandfathered] Premium Assurance support for customers on Windows Server 2008.
 Barring additional changes to the support policy, Internet Explorer 11 will be supported until January 13, 2032, concurrent with the end of support for Windows 10 IoT Enterprise LTSC 2021.